 How can I physically distance in the bathroom?

-During Return Stage B, only one person will be permitted in each bathroom at a time.
+Only one person will be permitted in each bathroom at a time.
 Every bathroom in the building will be treated as gender-neutral.
 There will be sliding occupancy markers on the door of every bathroom to indicate when it is in use.

 Can I still bring my dog to the third floor?

 Not yet.
 Edgar & Joe’s is currently assessing their return plan.

 Will people who store bikes in the south end of the basement be required to enter through the front door?